 one of the finest arrays of flora and fauna.
 The Western Arctic caribou herd, numbering approximately 450,000, migrates to and from its calving grounds through the broad expanse of the preserve.
 Other large mammals include brown beers, moose, wolves, lynx, and Dall sheep.
 More than 150 songbird species migrating from Asia and the tip of South America yearly pass through the preserve, providing spectacular bird-watching.
 The Noatak River supports arctic char, whitefish, grayling, and salmon.
 The slow-moving, gentle Noatak River offers excellent fishing, canoeing, and kayaking.
 Opportunities for wilderness backpacking and photography are plentiful.

 Access: Daily jet service from Anchorage to Kotzebue.
-Scheduled air service to nearby villages, and chartered air taxis for remote landings in the park.
+Scheduled air service to nearby villages, and chartered air taxis, such as Golden Eagle Outfitters, for remote landings in the park.
 In summer, with advance arrangement, a boat charter is available.
 Approximate Size: 6.5 million acres.
 For Information contact: Superintendent, Noatak National Preserve, P.O.
 Box 1029, Kotzebue, AK 99752-

 1029; 907-442-3890; http://www.nps.gov/noat